-Well, I’m back with more to say about making segmented pens.
+Well, I’m back with more to say about making segmented blanks.
 Since the last blog among all the other segmented pen work, I think two ballpoints stand out.
 The first segmented pen is a hybrid.
 Although it’s an easy segmented pen design it, needs a little effort in making it but so does anything worth doing right?

 The plan was to make two of these one for stock and a pen gift commission.
 These pens in the photo both gone within the same week proving popular as unique gifts.